Using Creativity to Tailor Teaching Methods to Each Individual Student

-student at the University of South Florida and a professional tutor servicing the Tampa Bay area.
-I graduated from Land O Lakes High School with a Bilingual IB Diploma with the recognition of AP Scholar with Distinction, as well as having earned 52 college credits in High School.
+I am a recent graduate from the University of South Florida and a professional tutor servicing the Tampa Bay area.
+I graduated from USF with a B.A. in Computational and Applied Mathematics and from Land O Lakes High School with a Bilingual IB Diploma with the recognition of AP Scholar with Distinction, while earning 52 college credits in High School.
 Due to my high standardized test scores in high school, I earned a 4 year, $36k scholarship to USF as well as the full Bright Futures scholarship.
 Besides tutoring, I am going to school and trying to help jump start a small engineering company.

 Well, imagine if dentists just told patients "brush and floss your teeth every day!" but never explained why they needed to do it?
 Would as many people do it?
 Well, too many teachers tell students that they need to use a certain formula for a certain problem, but not WHY they need to use it for that problem.
 Students end up learning how to memorize math, not how to actually DO math.
 Just "plug and chug," as one of my professors would call it.
 While that methodology may earn a student a good grade here or there, in the long run the student will suffer.